AnthonyEdwardStark3000/ObsidianNotes/Mysql.md

 ```
 ALTER VIEW employee_details AS SELECT * FROM Employee WHERE EmployeeID <> 1001;
 ```
 ==If the view definition points to an particular row we can even perform insert operation also.
-Cannot be used if the view definition contains multiple tables and perform ==
+Cannot be used if the view definition contains multiple tables and perform JOINS in it and if the table retrieves DISTINCT values .==

 ```
 INSERT INTO employee_details VALUES(1009,'Suresh','Babu','2000-03-09','M',12,NULL);